Accès aux produits psychédéliques pour tous les Canadiens

 Scott Paul Wright is a filmmaker, writer, and producer whose work has consistently explored the human story behind larger subjects.
 With The Next Chapter, the subject is also personal — Wright came to psilocybin through his own experience at 68, reflecting the life stage of many of the people featured in the film.
 He joins us live for this Vancouver premiere.

-Presented by the Psychedelic Association of Canada in partnership with MAPS Canada
+Presented by the Psychedelic Association of Canada in partnership with MAPS Canada, Roots to Thrive, Qi Integrated Health, Therapsil & The Flying Sage

 .png)